ahl389/paint-run2/CONTRIBUTING.md

 ## Creating Issues

-If you see something that needs a fix but don't have the time or interest to get to, please create a new issue!
-There are several issue tags available - add the ones you think are more relevant.
-If it's a small, easy fix, go ahead and add the "good first issue" tag to encourage new people to the project or new developers to participate!
+If you see something that needs a fix, or you have an idea but don't have the time or interest to get to it, please create a new issue!
+There are several issue tags available - add the ones you think are most relevant.
+If it's a small, easy fix, be sure to add the "good first issue" tag to encourage folx that are to the project or are new developers to participate!

 ## Getting Started & Workflow